andrew-pyle/orange-pi-hadoop-cluster/index.md

 ```bash
 $ hdfs dfs -put /path/to/local/file.txt /path/to/HDFS/file.txt
 ```
 Run a wordcount job from the Hadoop example MapReduce applications.
+We are using a 1.1 MB plain text book from [Project Gutenberg](http://www.gutenberg.org/):
 ```bash
 $ cd /opt/hadoop-2.7.3/share/hadoop/mapreduce
 $ ls